Stability Analysis of Infinite-dimensional Event-triggered and Self-triggered Control Systems with Lipschitz Perturbations: Introduction

-Event/self-triggered control has been an area of intense research, starting from the seminal works of \cite{Tabuada2007, Wang2009, Anta2010} for finite-dimensional systems.
+Event/self-triggered control has been an area of intense research, starting from the seminal works of Tabuada \cite{Tabuada2007}, Wang and Lemmon \cite{Wang2009}, Anta and Tabuada~\cite{Anta2010} for finite-dimensional systems.
 Adaptation of sampling periods in sampled-data systems is a topic close to event/self-triggered control, which has been also explored in \cite{Ilchmann2011} for finite-dimensional systems.
 Event-triggered control methods have been extended to some classes of infinite-dimensional systems, e.g., systems with output delays and packet losses \cite{Lehmann2012}, first-order hyperbolic systems \cite{Espitia2016,Espitia2018}, second-order hyperbolic systems \cite{Baudouin2019}, second-order parabolic systems \cite{Jiang2016, Selivanov2016PDE,Karafyllis2019}, and abstract linear evolution equations \cite{Wakaiki2018_EVC}.
 However, relatively little work has been done on self-triggered control for infinite-dimensional systems, compared with event-triggered control.

 We consider the following system with state space $X$ and input space $U$ (both Hilbert spaces):

 where $A$ is the generator of a strongly continuous semigroup $T(t)$ on $X$, the control operator $B$ is a bounded linear operator from $U$ to the extrapolation space $X_{-1}$ associated with $T(t)$ (see the notation section for the definition of the extrapolation space $X_{-1}$), and the perturbation $\phi$ is a nonlinear operator on $X$ satisfying $\phi(0) = 0$ and the Lipschitz condition